 - Add the species name (or higher taxon group), and you can lookup names using common or scientific names. - If you don't know the species and want help with ID, put a checkmark in ID Please. - Place either by name or by marking the place using the map.
-Geoprivacy is who can see your place - put it at open or obscured for the Bioblitz project. - Date - Import or upload photos (from your computer or from your Flickr account) - optional (if you add the photos first, iNaturalist can often import date and place from your photos).
-You can add several photos of the same observation. - Feel free to add description data, but this is optional. - Don't for get to hit SAVE OBSERVATION.
+Remember to hit ENTER after the place name to get the Fgoogle map coordinated (and adjust the location on the map if necessary.)
+Geoprivacy is who can see your location - put it at open or obscured for the Bioblitz project. - Date - Import or upload photos (from your computer or from your Flickr account) - optional (if you add the photos first, iNaturalist can often import date and place from your photos).
+You can add several photos of the same species observation. - Feel free to add description data and notes, but this is optional. - Don't forget to hit SAVE OBSERVATION.